K-stability and large complex structure limits: General argument

 \subsection{Perturbations}

 The constructions presented so far depend nontrivially on several additional parameters.

-On one hand, we note that the construction of the Gauss-Manin systems $\operatorname{GM}(\mathcal{W}(k\omega_{\mathcal{X}}))$ given by \cite{CoatesCortiIritani_hodge} is not rigid, but depends on the choice of certain auxiliary parameters, corresponding to unfoldings of the Givental Landau-Ginzburg potential.
+On one hand, as we mentioned, the construction of the mirror family given by \cite{CoatesCortiIritani_hodge} is not rigid, but depends on the choice of certain auxiliary parameters, corresponding to unfoldings of the Givental Landau-Ginzburg potential.

 Another important family of perturbations corresponds to allowing angles along the components $D_i \subset D$ in the range $(0, 2\pi)$.
 Note that in the present paper we only consider angles of $2\pi$.